 - Crowdfunding involves someone being the Case Owner, and this could be a solicitor recommended by us, or your own solicitor, or CASCAIDr itself, in which case the funding attracts a further 25% of contributions by way of GiftAid on donations from UK taxpayers.
 A client is free to use any crowdfunding platform they prefer but if the further involvement of CASCAIDr is wanted, we have chosen CrowdJustice as a dedicated public interest litigation crowdfunding site.
 If a person does not have a solicitor already located as willing to act, the only possibility for a campaign on Crowdjustice is through allowing a charity to act as case owner, under Crowdjustice terms and conditions, so our involvement offers that distinct advantage…

-- In a case where a Customer has agreed to try crowdfunding through CASCAIDr acting as the Case Owner, CASCAIDr will, at no charge to the client, write up the case in a manner which is accurate and measured and intended to maximise the prospects of attracting donations, and run a social media campaign to the best of its abilities for the benefit of the Customer.
-No money is collected unless a target is hit within 30 days.
+- In a case where a Customer has agreed to try crowdfunding through CASCAIDr acting as the Case Owner, CASCAIDr will, for a £40 flat free, write up the case in a manner which is accurate and measured and intended to maximise the prospects of attracting donations, and run a social media campaign to the best of its abilities for the benefit of the Customer.
+No money is collected from donors unless a target is hit within 30 days.

 - If the target is hit within the 30 days, CrowdJustice platform’s own terms also provide that a charitable Case Owner holds funds that have been raised by crowdfunding on trust for the purposes of pursuing the case, and may keep any unused amount or nominate its allocation to another Crowdjustice case.
 This means that where CASCAIDr has been the formal Case Owner it would be entitled to keep any surplus of unused funds, beneficially, for use in furthering its charitable objectives for others’ benefit.